pramsey/pramsey.github.io/_posts/2008-02-14-timmys-telethon-4.md

 Out of left field:

-<blockquote>4.
-Compatibility: This problem reaches across the board but when it comes to open source vs. closed source; from what you’ve seen is it a wash?
+> 4. Compatibility: This problem reaches across the board but when it comes to open source vs. closed source; from what you’ve seen is it a wash?
 I must admit that I’m inclined to stick with the devil that I and everyone else knows.
-Additionally doesn’t the nature of open source introduce opportunities for proprietary stovepipes?</blockquote>
+Additionally doesn’t the nature of open source introduce opportunities for proprietary stovepipes?

 This one I frankly do not understand, but perhaps it is in the nature of the word "compatibility".